chartingshow/documentation/tools/crypto-firewall.md

 ## Installation ❤️

-Choose whether to install the crypto firewall at the browser and/or operating system level.
+Choose where to deploy the crypto firewall at the browser level, operating system level, and/or network perimeter - for layered, comprehensive protection.

 ### Browser Blocking 🌟